-A pre-pointe assessment is an appointment a young dancer has with a podiatrist to assess their suitability to progress to dancing en pointe.
+A pre-pointe assessment is an appointment a young dancer has with a health practitioner to assess their suitability to progress to dancing en pointe.

-Essentially the podiatrist takes the dancer through a series of tests and exercises to ensure that they are physically capable of progressing to dancing en pointe.
+Essentially the practitioner takes the dancer through a series of tests and exercises to ensure that they have the physical capacity and technique to progress safely into their new shoes!

-Ideally a pre-pointe assessment should take place 3-6 months before a dancer wishes to begin their pointe classes.
-If you have already started dancing en-pointe however, an assessment can still be useful.
-This is because, despite have sound technique, not everyone is capable on progressing to pointe classes immediately.
-So an early assessment enables dancers that have strength or mobility limitations adequate time to address any areas requiring further physical conditioning.
+Ideally a pre-pointe assessment should take place 3-6 months before a dancer wishes to begin their pointe classes, however, it is never too late!
+An early assessment enables dancers to have adequate time to address any areas requiring further physical conditioning.

 No matter the dancers experience, a pre-pointe assessment is a useful screening protocol aimed at ensuring a dancer is safe and has the physical capability to progress to dancing en pointe.

-The session begins by compiling information about the dancer.
+The Pre-pointe Assessment session begins by compiling information about the dancer.
 This includes their dancing history, goals as a dancer, longevity of their training, growth development and previous injury profile.
-From there the dancer will perform a range of tasks and exercises.
-These are designed to assess their postural alignment and technique.
-Looking specifically at strength, flexibility and range of motion.
+From there the dancer will perform a range of tasks and exercises designed to assess their technique, looking specifically at strength, flexibility and range of motion.
 At CSSM we also utilise the latest technology in our assessments.
 Using high-speed motion capture, your ballet technique can be analysed at 960 frames per second to detect any biomechanical faults.
-From there, an assessment is made on the dancers suitability to progress to pointe work.
+From there, an assessment is made on the dancer’s suitability to progress to pointe work.

 The appointment will take approximately one hour.
 There will be time for feedback and for you to ask any questions.
 If you would like time to warm-up before your assessment it is a good idea to arrive a little early and let our receptionist know when you arrive.

 What should I bring to the appointment?

 Dancers should wear comfortable clothing such as you would wear to a dance class.
-Most dancers wear leggings or shorts which is ideal for the podiatrist to see your legs.
+Most dancers wear leggings or shorts which is ideal for your CSSM practitioner to see your legs.
 Also you will need to bring in all your current dance shoes.